php-ru/symfony-docs-ru/frontend/encore/advanced-config.rst

 Advanced Webpack Config
 =======================

-Encore generates the Webpack configuration that's used in your ``webpack.config.js`` file.
-Encore doesn't support adding all of Webpack's `configuration options`_, because many can be easily added on your own.
+Summarized, Encore generates the Webpack configuration that's used in your ``webpack.config.js`` file.
+Encore doesn't support adding all of Webpack's `configuration options`_, because many can be added on your own.

 For example, suppose you need to set `Webpack's watchOptions`_ setting.
 To do that, modify the config after fetching it from Encore: